What happens when I apply for a family?

-Starting this year, we are aiming to measure the longer-term benefits that a family may experience from a holiday.
+We aim to measure the longer-term benefits that a family may experience from a holiday through long-term feedback.
 We will email you around six months after the family has returned from their holiday with a short questionnaire.

-It will be vitally important to us to receive as much of this longer-term feedback as we can, but we understand that it might not always be possible.
+It will be vitally important to us to receive as much of this longer-term feedback as we can, but we understand that it might not always be possible: filling out long-term feedback it is a request, not a requirement!
 So if you are no longer working with the family, or if there are any other reasons why you are unable to complete this feedback, you can let us know in the form.